 3. There would be no costs associated with not making these Regulations.
-However, the proposed role of the National Board to provide national leadership, advise the Welsh Ministers on the adequacy and effectiveness of safeguarding arrangements; and advise on action to help strengthen policy and improve practice would be incapable of being performed in the manner envisaged in the Social Services and Well-being (Wales) Act 2014.
+However, the proposed role of the National Board to provide national leadership, advise the Welsh Ministers on the adequacy and effectiveness of safeguarding arrangements; and advise on action to help strengthen policy and improve practice would be incapable of being performed in the manner envisaged in the Social Services and Well-being (Wales) Act 2014 without the risk of challenge.